ConeDragon/docs/building/tracks/new/select-testing-framework.md

 For people who will be doing the exercises, it's important to get them up and running as quickly as possible.

-In general we prefer tools in the standard library if they're available, and if not we aim for a third party library that is widely used.
+In general, we prefer tools in the standard library if they're available, and if not we aim for a third-party library that is widely used.
 If there is a choice between several common libraries, then consider a few factors:

 - Is one of them easier to install?